Internal communication is no longer a support function — it’s a business advantage.

 How to build an effective internal communication strategy

 As an internal communicator, you need to adapt your internal comms strategy to your employees’ expectations.
+A one-size-fits-all approach no longer works, especially in organizations with different roles, locations, and ways of working.

 That doesn’t necessarily mean that you’re sharing too much information with your employees.
+More often, the problem is that information is poorly structured, hard to access, or not relevant to the right audience.

 Internal communication key facts